Grow Your Tomatoes with These Easy Tips

 Determinate tomatoes are the ‘prim and proper’ plants that have been hybridized to grow only to a specific height and branches to a specific length to keep them compact and easy to harvest from.
 I have found in my own experience that these often do not have as bountiful a harvest as other varieties, but they are ideal for container gardens or small garden spaces that do not have room for a sprawling vegetation.
 And their tomatoes are just as flavorful!

 Most heirloom tomatoes fall into this category, and it happens to be my favorite category because these plants are just a mess.
 Like me.
 I mean this in the best possible way as an untrained indeterminate variety can quickly get out of control and try to take over the world!
-Or at least your garden as it loves to sprawl and produce for months on end.
+Or at least your garden as it loves to sprawl and

 I had one this last season that grew over 6 feet tall and almost 8 feet wide.
 It propped itself up on a squash trellis and part of a grapevine support.
-We named it Earl; simply because it took on a life of it’s own.
-I believe it even had its own climate going as we harvested ripening tomatoes long after the first frost.
-I’m sharing just to give you an idea of what you are entering into.
+We named it Earl; simply because it took on a life of

 Your tomato variety will determine the support type you use.
 Since determinate brands are more compact and generally have only one stem, using a tomato cage is your best bet for overall plant support.
 A determinate tomato won’t overgrow it, and the horizontal supports will prop up your branches nicely.